Comfort is the key to enjoying your bike rides. We've tracked down and tried the best women's bike shorts so you don't

 The Best Women’s Bike Shorts

 While researching the market and compiling feedback on the various types of women’s shorts, we found that the softness of the material and the padding placement were the two biggest factors.

 According to the majority of reviews and first-hand experiences we could gather up, the best women’s bike shorts are soft, supportive, affordable, and durable; so that’s exactly what we set out to find.

 Here are the best women’s bike shorts with varying levels of padding that provide a comfortable yet supportive, firm fit.

 1. Pearl iZUMi Women’s Escape Sugar Shorts

 These high-quality bike shorts from Pearl iZUMi are a great all-rounder for women.
 The range of movement is impressive and you get plenty of padding.
-This subtle but protective padding is more than enough to keep your bottom parts comfortable on short to medium-length rides.
+The subtle but protective padding is more than enough to keep your bottom parts comfortable on short to medium-length rides.